modulusphp/modulusphp/README.md

 php craftsman migrate all
 ```

-*This will create a users, password_resets and migrations table*
+*This will create a users, password_resets, verified_users, magic_links and migrations table*

 ### Seeders (optional)